 GET A FREE PRICE QUOTE

 The MINI Cooper is offered in a variety of different styles, but the most easily recognized models are the three-door hatchbacks and convertibles.
-The MINI brand was brought back in 2002 to resemble the style of the originals from the 60s and 70s.
-Since it’s a BMW-owned brand, there are several trims to choose from: the Countryman, a compact crossover, the Paceman, the three-door crossover, the Clubman, the two-seat coupe and roadster.
+The MINI brand was brought back to life in 2002 to resemble the style of the originals from the 60s and 70s.
+As it’s a BMW-owned brand, there are several trims to choose from: the Countryman, a compact crossover, the Paceman, the three-door crossover, the Clubman, the two-seat coupe and roadster.
 Every model has a John Cooper Works (JCW) version, which emphasizes performance.

 For more information on the latest MINI Cooper range, including options, prices, and specifications, see our full review of the 2014 MINI Cooper lineup.